msanchez-ayala/google_maps/README.md

 The objective is to collect the "best trip" information from the Google Maps API every 5 minutes for one week from 1) my apartment to my girlfriend's and 2) her apartment to mine.
 My initial exploration stores the data a MySQL RDS instance.
 I perform EDA to determine the best travel times and see what other insights I can glean, and present this in a simple dashboard using Dash.

+## Status

+3/25/20: The etl code is now modular and working based on my manual testing.
+I've reorganized the files in a way that makes most sense to me.

-## Extendability
+## To-Do

-Once complete, I'll make this repository reproducible for the travel time optimization between any two locations using Google Maps info.
+- Load files to S3 instead of RDS.
+- Write tests for ETL functions.
+- Automate ETL with Airflow.
+- Finish designing the dashboard.
+- Make this available to others with Docker.
+The code currently allows the user to input any two locations to perform this experiment on whichever locations they like!